| CloserLook > John > John 18:1-40 |

 I

-wonder what their thoughts where as they saw their Master roughly bound before their very eyes.
+wonder what their thoughts were as they saw their Master roughly bound before

 ~ ~ ~ ~ ~ ~